Learn How to Grow Lucky Bamboo (Dracaena sanderiana)

 Joy and Prosperity

-Start on the path to positive energy and a harmonious life with your very own lucky bamboo.
-You don’t have to wait to get one as a gift.
+You don’t have to wait to receive one as a gift.
 It is said to be just as fortuitous when you buy one yourself.

 Is there bright indirect light in your office?
 Would a water-containing vessel filled with lush green foliage serve as a visual delight that provides daily inspiration?